rbergm/PostBOUND/docs/source/setup.rst

     This is expected and nothing to worry about.
     The build process involves downloading and compiling Postgres from source, as well as optionally setting up the databases for JOB, Stats and the like (which also includes downloading and importing them).
+    If you also include DuckDB in the setup, this will also be compiled from source.
+    During testing, we noticed that the creating an optimized build for DuckDB can take a substantial amount of time (around 30 to 60 minutes on a reasonably fast machine).
     You can follow the current progress via ``docker logs -f postbound`` (provided that your container is called *postbound*).